-place : is country specific - electronic music compilations where the proceeds are donated to local human rights groups.
+place : is a location specific - electronic music compilations where the proceeds are donated to a local cause.
 Highlight the local producers, and bring awareness to the social causes that are important to the creative community there.

 Recent unrest in Tbilisi which saw young clubbers and far-right demonstrators facing off in street protests have highlighted divisions between Georgia’s long-standing conservative traditions and emerging, more liberal views.
 After transitioning Georgia to a parliamentary system of governance, the ruling Georgian Dream party rushed through constitutional reforms without securing broader political consensus.